-U.S. must fix relations with China to combat climate change: Michael Bloomberg
+U.S. must fix relations with China to combat climate change - Michael Bloomberg

 The billionaire, who launched his Democratic presidential bid last month, has funded a delegation of U.S. states, cities and companies committed to honouring the Paris deal despite President Donald Trump’s moves to begin withdrawing.

-A diplomatic partnership between the U.S. and China, the world’s two biggest emitters, was critical to laying the groundwork for the Paris accord under the administration of previous U.S. President Barack Obama.
+A diplomatic partnership between the United States and China, the world’s two biggest emitters, was critical to laying the groundwork for the Paris accord under the administration of previous U.S. President Barack Obama.

 Relations between Washington and Beijing have since been strained by a protracted trade dispute.